-Most of the species of wild animals have now become almost extinct from five districts of greater Mymensingh region.
+Johirul Haque: Most of the species of wild animals have now become almost extinct from five districts of greater Mymensingh region.
 Absence of the implementation of laws for safe-guarding the animals, indiscrimination killing of animals, careless use of pesticides, felling of trees, burning down and clearing of bushes and hedges and drying up of aquatic habitat are the main reasons behind the depletion of the wild animals.

 There are hilly forests best known as ‘Garo Forests’ mainly in Mymensingh, Jamalpur, Sherpur and Netrokona district.

-There were also numerous small jungles and vast wetland in Mymensingh region.
+There were also numerous small jungles and vast wetlands in Mymensingh region.
 Each of the said geographical factors has contributed to the sustenance of different kinds of wild life both big and small in the region.

 Besides, a large number of birds including hawk, kite, vulture, mynah, nightingale, swallow, owl, pigeon, dove, skylark, sparrow, woodpecker, parakeet, different varieties of martin, dove and king fisher were available in the forests.

-There were also different varsities of reptiles and snakes including python and poisonous cobra, different varieties of frogs, numerous varieties of environment friendly worms including earthworm, ant and white ant, different kinds of butterfly in forests of Mymensingh region.
+There were also different varsities of reptiles and snakes including python and poisonous cobra, different varieties of frogs, numerous varieties of environment-friendly worms including earthworm, ant and white ant, different kinds of butterfly in forests of Mymensingh region.

-Forest in greater Mymensingh region are shrinking fast due to indiscriminate cutting of trees, encroachment of forestlands, use of forest land for rubber gardening and raising fruit orchards, officials said
+Forest in greater Mymensingh region are shrinking fast due to indiscriminate cutting of trees, the encroachment of forestlands, use of forest land for rubber gardening and raising fruit orchards, officials said

 Contacted, Md.
 Moyeen Uddin Khan, Deputy Conservator of Forest in Mymensingh said that there are about 71,000 acres of government reserved forest in greater Mymensingh.
 Out of the total land, 29,000 acres of forest land have been grabbed forcibly and the occupied land is being used for banana and pineapple cultivation, said the official.